Accident data recorder: Technology

+US Law

+In The US, The legal landscape concerning EDRs and ADRs involves an interplay of constitutional principles, particularly the Fourth Amendment's protections against unreasonable searches and seizures.
+Notably, legal precedents have established exceptions for vehicles, allowing law enforcement to conduct searches without a warrant if probable cause exists.
+This precedent has been cited in debates regarding the warrantless access of data stored in ADRs.

+Recent Supreme Court cases, notably Riley v.
+California and Carpenter v.
+U.S., have extended Fourth Amendment protections to digital data, including cell phone information and location data.
+However, the direct application of these rulings to ADRs remains unclear, contributing to a disparity in legal standards regarding the privacy of car data.

+Statutory regulations, such as the Electronic Communications Privacy Act (ECPA), have provided limited protections to third-party-held data, raising questions about their applicability to car manufacturers and ADRs specifically.

+Several states have enacted laws supplementing federal regulations to safeguard car data, although the consistency and effectiveness of these measures vary across jurisdictions.

+Ongoing Efforts such as the Driver Privacy Act (DPA) and other safeguards aim to regulate access to black box information in vehicles.
+However, the uniformity in mandating warrants for data access remains a subject of debate and potential future legislative action.

+Many states have applicable statutes in which having a self-deletion switch on such a device could be considered tampering with evidence.
+This is yet to be brought up in any current caselaw as the ADRs that are equipped with such a device are not commonplace in the US.

 Evaluation

 Reading out the data of an accident data recorder requires special software.

 The evaluation and interpretation of measurement data of a traffic accident require special knowledge in the areas of vehicle dynamics, accident reconstruction, metrology and last but not least the accident data storage technology itself.
 For UDS there is a separate order area for expert witnesses in Germany.

 The picture on the right shows the (unprocessed) data curves of a real accident recorded with a UDS.
 The measured accelerations, the speed and various status channels are plotted over time.
 It can be seen, for example, that vehicle special signals were switched on prior to the collision and the driver was previously still applying the brake.

 History

 The nowadays known accident data recorder was invented by Mannesmann Kienzle GmbH, which applied for a patent in 1992.
 The development began in Germany in the early 1980s with the two companies MBB and Kienzle, who pursued different concepts.
 In general, the black box was taken as a model, which was developed in the early 1950s in Australia by David Warren.
 Already in 1973, General Motors applied for a patent for a "vehicle crash recorder".
 Mannesmann Kienzle delivered the first accident data recorder in early 1993.